vedi/knowledge-base/src/documents/cocos2dx/js/profile/Profile_Events.html.md

 ### GET_SCORES_STARTED

-The event `EVENT_GET_SCORES_STARTED` is triggered when fetching the scores from the current leaderboard has started.
+The event `EVENT_GET_SCORES_STARTED` is triggered when fetching scores from the current leaderboard has started.

 ``` js
 Soomla.addHandler(Soomla.ProfileConsts.EVENT_GET_SCORES_STARTED, this.EVENT_GET_SCORES_STARTED, this);